Sagyam/Nepali-News-Scraper/README.md

 # Nepali News Scraper

-A crawler that scrapes news from a nepali news portal [Online Khabar](onlinekhabar.com)
+A crawler that scrapes news from various nepali news portals.

 ## Run Locally